Lisa Jackson (author)

-Susan Lisa Jackson (known as Lisa Jackson; born 1952) is a best-selling American author of over 75 romance novels and romantic suspense novels.
+Susan Lisa Jackson (known as Lisa Jackson; born 1952) is an American author of over 75 romance novels and romantic suspense novels.

 Biography

-Before she became a nationally-bestselling author, Jackson was a struggling mother who wrote novels with the hope that someone would pay her for them.
-Currently, her books appear on The New York Times, the USA Today, and the Publishers Weekly national bestseller lists.
+Jackson was a struggling mother who wrote novels with the hope that someone would pay her for them.
+Her books have appeared on The New York Times, the USA Today, and the Publishers Weekly national bestseller lists.
 Jackson is the author of more than 85 novels, including Afraid to Die, Tell Me, You Don't Want to Know, Running Scared, Without Mercy, Malice, and Shiver.
 She is also the co-author of the Colony Series, co-written with her sister, Nancy Bush.
-There are over 20 million copies of Jackson's books in print in twenty languages.
 She also writes under the pen name, "Susan Lynn Crose".